 We were invited to try writing the way Jane did . . . with a feather quill pen and ink.
 They set everything on a table in the kitchen . . . isn’t that fun?
 And you can see everyone wanted to give it a try.

 I loved it!
 But it was much more difficult than I thought it would be.
-I can’t imagine writing a whole book with this primitive pen!
+I can’t imagine writing a whole book with a feather pen!
 I bought a feather and ink in the gift shop so I could write in our journal when I got home.
-You can see what I did on page 235 of A FINE ROMANCE.
+You can see what I did on page 235 of A FINE ROMANCE (the diary I wrote when we were in England).
 How Jane did whole books this way I will never know.
-There could not have been much “rewriting,” because you have to dip the quill pen in the ink about every two or three letters or it runs dry!
+There could not have been much “rewriting,” because you have to dip the quill in the ink about every two or three letters or it runs dry!
 (That may not be true; we have to take into consideration that I was probably doing it wrong.)
 You have to blot it too, or your arm will drag through and smear it.
 It’s a slow process, but it’s what she knew.
 That’s how it is with book writing, no matter what you have to do, you just keep going every day until it’s done, and then, voila, one miracle of a day you have a book!
 Where there’s a will, there’s a way, goose feather or not.

 And this bed.
 This is a canopy tent bed of the period.
 Where they didn’t have the exact furniture owned by the Austen family, they used period pieces so we could know what things would have looked like.
 Love this bed!
 I would like to be twelve years old and have this bed!

 There are bouquets of cut flowers from the garden all over the house; on mantels and window ledges . . . you feel like someone really lives here . . . for some reason, this stairway is the part of the house where I could most feel the presence of Jane Austen.
-She must have climbed these stairs thousands of times, her skirts brushing over the wooden steps.
+She must have climbed these stairs thousands of times, her skirts brushing over the wooden steps as she carried her candle up or down them, her shadow would dance on the walls.

-From the house you can look across the street to Cassandra’s Tea Room, how convenient!
+From the house you can look across the street to Cassandra’s Tea Room, how convenient to have a tea room so close by!

 They’ve put little cards on or next to everything, so you can know what you’re looking at . . .

-It’s a house to go slow in, you can feel the respect and reverence from the people who are there as they quietly read everything and pull it all into their hearts for the memories.
+It’s a house to go slow in, you can feel the respect and reverence from the people who are there as they quietly read everything and pull it all into their hearts for the memory.
 One girl came bounding into the room I was in, our eyes met, our shoulders went up, we sighed and shook our heads at how happy we were.
 Joy swirled around the room, over the wooden floors, up the walls and hovered above us as a presence.
-Neither of us said a word, the experience was perfectly shared without them.
+Neither of us said a word, we just moved on, the experience was perfectly shared without speech.

 The people who run the Museum have made it so nice for everyone; it’s all here for the savoring . . .